Mbale, Uganda info@barigunacoffee.com

 Welcome to Bariguna

-Christoph Hamm is a retired UN official who has worked many years in East Africa - including in South Sudan and Uganda.
-His wife Fulgencia Kpatikpati comes from South Sudan.
-Bariguna is her home village and is located in the border triangle with Congo (DRC) and the Central African Republic (CAR).
-Her half-brother Ahmed is Ugandan and one of the directors of Bariguna.
+Bariguna Coffee was established in 2020 by Christoph Hamm, his wife Fulgencia Kpatikpati and her brother Ahmed Kitto.
+Christoph is a retired UN official who has worked many years in East Africa - including in South Sudan and Uganda.
+Fulgencia comes from South Sudan, her half-brother Kitto is Ugandan.
+Bariguna is the name of the home of Fulgencia’s family, located in the border triangle with Congo (DRC) and the Central African Republic (CAR).
+Her father was a member of the Avungara, the royal Zande clan and chief of the area.
+He had an extensive farm including coffee and it is in his memory that the name Bariguna was selected for our company.

 Background

 The idea for the Bariguna coffee project was developed in 2020 after many years of work and life as a UN staff in East Africa.
-The experiences in Uganda and South Sudan, among other countries, were the background for an effort aimed at working with producers in rural, often isolated areas building on their own resources.
+The experiences in Uganda and South Sudan, among other countries, were the background for a focus on working with producers in rural, often isolated areas.
 An engagement in South Sudan was originally planned, but had to be abandoned because of insecurity in rural areas since the outbreak of the third civil war in 2013.
-Uganda being the second home of my family, it was the obvious alternative choice to establishing our project.
+Uganda being the second home of the family, it was the alternative choice to establishing the project.

-The main goal of the project is to work closely with small farmers and producers and encourage them to improve their farm management, harvest and post-harvest management processes in order to qualify for the international specialty coffee market.
+The main goal of the project is to work closely with small farmers and producers and encourage them to improve their farm management, harvest and post-harvest management processes in order for their coffees to qualify for the international specialty coffee market.
 Thus, the producers will maximize their benefits on the basis of the same resources at their disposal, namely their land and coffee farms.
-In addition, many buyers in the specialty coffee market are also committed to transparency and fairness in the value chain and offer support to producers, through premiums or otherwise.
-In this perspective, a partnership with one importer and an international environmental NGO was established.
+In addition, many buyers in the specialty coffee market are also committed to transparency and fairness in the value chain.

 Contact Us for Quality Coffee from Uganda